kevin2600-cmd/kevin2600-cmd.github.io/_posts/2024-09-13-Grand-Theft-Auto-A-peek-of-BLE-relay-attack.md

 allowfullscreen></iframe>

 <p align="justify">
 So, one question remains: does this method work on other modern vehicles that also implement the PhoneKey function?
 In recent years, the smart car industry has been booming in China, and nearly everyone wants a piece of it.
 I have to admit, some of these are quite good cars.
 However, when it comes to security, there's still room for improvement.
-Below is an example of one of the most popular smart cars in China.
+Below is an example of one of the most popular smart cars in China XiaoPeng P7.
 We easily connected to it using a BLE application, with no pairing required.
 This is either a good—or perhaps a bad—sign, depending on how you look at it.
 </p>

 ![5](https://github.com/user-attachments/assets/1c5b114a-1091-4dde-96be-1631594c1336)